Unboxed-Software/solana-course/content/oracles.md

 }
 ```

-### state.rs
+### 3. `state.rs`

-Next, we will define our Data account for this program: `EscrowState`.
+Next, let's define our data account for this program: `EscrowState`.
 Our data account will store two pieces of info:

-- `unlock_price` - This is the cost per sol in usd ( $21.53 )
+- `unlock_price` - The price of SOL in USD at which point you can withdraw; you can hard-code it to whatever you want (e.g. $21.53)
-- `escrow_amount` - To keep track of how many lamports are stored in the escrow account
+- `escrow_amount` - Keeps track of how many lamports are stored in the escrow account

 We will also be defining our PDA seed of `"MICHAEL BURRY"` and our hardcoded SOL_USD oracle pubkey `SOL_USDC_FEED`.